rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

 ## Project Maturity

-This plugin is very young and considered experimental.
+This plugin is relatively young but has known production users.
+It's a candidate for inclusion into the RabbitMQ distribution.

 ## Overview